docwarems/jmc-tutorial/docs/README.md

 ```
 This document describes a series of hands on exercises designed to familiarize you
 with some of the key concepts in JDK Mission Control.
 The material covers several
-hours’ worth of exercises, so some of the exercises have been marked as bonus exercises.
+hours' worth of exercises, so some of the exercises have been marked as bonus exercises.
 ```

 <!-- TOC depthFrom:2 -->